Italian watchdog says Novartis, Roche colluded over eye drug

 ($1 = 0.7277 euros)

-Reporting by Katharina Bart and Caroline Copley in Zurich, Silvia Aloisi in Milan, James Mackenzie and Mario Sarzanini in Rome; editing by David Holmes, Tom Pfeiffer and Tom Heneghan
+Reporting by Katharina Bart and Caroline Copley in Zurich and Silvia Aloisi in Milan; editing by David Holmes and Tom Pfeiffer